mui/material-ui/docs/data/system/components/box/box.md

 ### Using the sx prop

-Using the [`sx` prop](/system/getting-started/the-sx-prop/), you can quickly customize any Box instance using a superset of CSS with access to all the style functions and theme-aware properties exposed in the MUI System package.
+Use the [`sx` prop](/system/getting-started/the-sx-prop/) to quickly customize any Box instance using a superset of CSS with access to all the style functions and theme-aware properties exposed in the MUI System package.

 {{"demo": "BoxSx.js", "defaultCodeOpen": true }}